(I Told, Part II)

 Why do I remember standing?

-I had spent an inordinate amount of time that morning dressing for this meeting, falling into the cliche, ie. I wanted to look professional, not like someone who wanted her ass rubbed by a stranger, but I also wanted to have an ass that said that someone might want to rub it.
+That morning I’d spent an inordinate amount of time dressing for this meeting, falling into the cliche, ie. I wanted to look professional, not like someone who wanted her ass rubbed by a stranger, but I also wanted to have an ass that said that someone might want to rub it.
 (In the end, I just dressed how I wanted to be dressed for the events after the meeting.)

 We were all sitting at a long table in a hotel conference room.
 Of course, I wasn’t standing.